danwild/generator-angular-typescript-gulp/README.md

 	<li>A demo page, injected with bower dependencies plus wired and ready to inject your own src files</li>
 	<li>Gulp tasks for compiling, concatenating and minifying SASS -> CSS</li>
 	<li>Gulp tasks for transpiling, concatenating and minifying TS -> JS</li>
+	<li>Gulp tasks for compiling and injecting your directives with angular template cache</li>
 	<li>Gulp tasks to watch (nodemon) and serve files with express</li>
 	<li>A shell Angular-TypeScript app, with TypeScript Definitions hooked up ready to go</li>
 	<li>...</li>